AndreBacic/Dragonfly-Project-Management/README.md

 A project's priority is merely a label to tell users working on multiple projects which ones they should focus on.

 ### 3.6 Relationships Between Projects and Sub-projects
 An organization and its projects form a logical tree, with the organization being the root, and the projects branching into collections of sub-projects, which being projects can have their own sub-projects.
-This sub-project branching is recursive and has no depth limit *as of this writing*.
+This sub-project branching is recursive and has no depth limit (*as of 11/9/2021*).
 When a worker is assigned to a project, the worker has permissions (as defined in section 3.4) to only that project and not to it's parent projects or sub-projects.
 However, when a managers are assigned to a project, their management permissions apply all the way down the sub-project branching (but not to any parent projects).

 Projects have deadlines, statuses, and priorities in addition to other properties.
 To give flexibility to users, the properties of a project do not affect the properties of it's parent or sub-projects except in specific circumstances:
 - Marking a project's status as Abandoned automatically marks all of it's sub-projects as abandoned.
 These sub-projects can have their statuses changed back afterwards without affecting the parent.
 - Deleting a project prompts the user (an admin) to either move all of the sub-projects to a different project or to delete all of the sub-projects (and all of their sub-projects with them).

-## 4 Tech Stack and Implementation
+## 4. Tech Stack and Implementation

 ### 4.1 Programming Languages and Frameworks
 This full-stack app is built using C# .NET 5.0 MVC for handling both the front and back end, with MongoDB as a database and vanilla JavaScript and TailwindCSS for the front-end.
-DevOps tools *as of this writing* include git for version control, GitHub as a remote repository with a continuous integration pipeline, and the ability to deploy or share this app as a Docker container.
+DevOps tools (*as of 11/9/2021*) include git for version control, GitHub as a remote repository with a continuous integration pipeline, and the ability to deploy or share this app as a Docker container.
 Dependencies include the TailwindCSS framework, the C# MongoDB Driver, XUnit for C# unit testing, the built-in C# .NET Identity API for authentication and authorization, and the built-in C# .NET Dependency Injection library to implement the dependency inversion principle.

 [//]: # (//TODO: mention emailing framework)